 To do this exercise, only lay flat on your stomach, ideally on a yoga mat, with your arms extended out in front of you.
 Then simply raise your arms, chest, and legs off of the ground as you arch your back into a bow shape.
 You can do this repeatedly and return to a relaxed position between reps.

-To do this exercise, you simply stand with our feet spread slightly wider than your hips, place your hands on your hips, and lean your upper body forward while pushing your hips and butt back to maintain balance.
+To do this exercise, you simply stand with your feet spread slightly wider than your hips, place your hands on your hips, and lean your upper body forward while pushing your hips and butt back to maintain balance.
 Then simply stand back up into an upright position.

 1. Spiderman Plank Crunch: This exercise helps to build up strength in your abs and obliques

 Start off in a standard plank position; forearms placed on the ground and your body in a perfectly straight position.
 Then alternate between sides, bringing your knee up and touching it to your elbow.
-Doing both the left and right side counts as one rep.
+Doing both the left and right sides counts as one rep.

-Let’s start with the beginner level exercises
+Let’s start with the beginner-level exercises

-1. Wall Push-Ups: This is a great starting point when you can not yet lift a lot of weight due to personal health or an injury.
+1. Wall Push-Ups: This is a great starting point when you cannot yet lift a lot of weight due to personal health or an injury.

-And that wraps it up for this at home exercise guide!
+And that wraps it up for this at-home exercise guide!